YiminGao0113/Blog/src/linuxvim.md

 :%s/foo/bar/gc    # Substitute all but ask for confirmation :split            # Split the screen
-:vsplit           # (ctrl+w followed by arrow key to switch) :e /location      # Open a file grep "" /         # Find patterns in a directory
+:vsplit           # (ctrl+w followed by arrow key to switch) :e /location      # Open a file
 :e $MYVIMRC       # Edit the configurable file
 ```